Chicken Panang Curry

 You can freeze the leftover Kaffir lime for future use.
 It will turn black but will still retain its strong aroma.

-Oil – Use any vegetable oil to make this curry.
+Oil – Use any cooking oil to make this curry.

 Some people use cornstarch to make the curry slightly thicker.
-I never use it but if you like a thicker curry, dissolve 1 tablespoon cornstarch in 3 tablespoon water, make a slurry and add it to the curry.
+I never use it, but if you like a thicker curry, dissolve 1 tablespoon cornstarch in 3 tablespoon water, make a slurry, and add it to the almost ready curry.
+Cook the curry for 2-3 minutes after adding the cornstarch.

-You can also add pieces of pineapple to this curry to give it a sweet and tart taste.
+You can add pineapple pieces to this Thai panang chicken curry recipe to give it a sweet and tart taste.
 Green mangoes also go very well.

 Preparation

 Start by preparing the chicken and vegetables.
-Wash 14 oz (400 g) skinless boneless chicken breasts or chicken thighs and cut them into ½ inch pieces using a sharp knife.
+Wash 14 oz (400 g) skinless, boneless chicken breasts or chicken thighs and cut them into ยฝ inch pieces using a sharp knife.

-Slice ½ red bell pepper, and ½ yellow bell pepper and cut a small broccoli head into small bite-size florets.
+Slice ยฝ red bell pepper and ยฝ yellow bell pepper, and cut a small broccoli head into small bite-sized florets.

 Gather the remaining ingredients.